IntersectMBO/product-documentation/README.md

 The Core Infrastructure Roadmap working group may decide to change its name befitting its purpose.
 As the working group matures we do expect it to be promoted to become a committee-level group due to its importance.

-You can read more on the [Core Infrastructure Roadmap working group](working-group/core-infrastructure-roadmap-working-group/) or submit an inquiry to [backlog@intersectmbo.org.](mailto:backlog@intersectmbo.org)
+You can read more on the [Core Infrastructure Roadmap Committee](https://intersect.gitbook.io/core-infrastructure-committee) or submit an inquiry to [backlog@intersectmbo.org.](mailto:backlog@intersectmbo.org)

 ## Extra info or links

-More info about the committee and its working groups can be found [here](https://intersect.gitbook.io/backlog-committee/).
+More info about the committee and its working groups can be found [here](https://intersect.gitbook.io/core-infrastructure-committee).